FMInference/H2O/h2o_hf/README.md

 ### Benchmarking on summarization tasks with real KV dropping implementation

-This section provides the code with real KV dropping implementation, instead of masking.
+This section provides the code with real KV dropping implementation, rather than masking.

 ```
 # Full baseline on XSUM